-The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuations completed in 2020 and 2019 with a valuation date of June 30, 2019, and June 30, 2018 respectively.
+The total pension liability (TPL) for each of the DRS plans was determined using the most recent actuarial valuations completed in 2021 and 2020 with a valuation date of June 30, 2020, and June 30, 2019 respectively.
 The actuarial assumptions used in the valuation were based on the results of the Office of the State Actuary's (OSA) 2013-2018 Experience Study and the 2019 Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2019 and 2018 actuarial valuation reports.
-The TPL was calculated as of the valuation dates and rolled forward to the measurement dates of June 30, 2020 and June 30, 2019.
-Plan liabilities were rolled forward from June 30, 2019 to June 30, 2020 and June 30, 2018 to June 30, 2019 for the respective fiscal years, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.
+Additional assumptions for subsequent events and law changes are current as of the 2020 and 2019 actuarial valuation reports.
+The TPL was calculated as of the valuation dates and rolled forward to the measurement dates of June 30, 2021 and June 30, 2020.
+Plan liabilities were rolled forward from June 30, 2020 to June 30, 2021 and June 30, 2019 to June 30, 2020 for the respective fiscal years, reflecting each plan's normal cost (using the entry-age cost method), assumed interest and actual benefit payments.

-- Inflation: 2.75% total economic inflation; 3.5% salary inflation - Salary increases: In addition to the base 3.5% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.4%
+• Inflation: 2.75% total economic inflation; 3.5% salary inflation

+• Salary increases: In addition to the base 3.5% salary inflation assumption, salaries are also expected to grow by promotions and longevity.

+• Investment rate of return: 7.4%

 Mortality rates were developed using the Society of Actuaries' Pub.
-H-2020 mortality rates, which vary by member status, as the base table.
+H-2010 mortality rates, which vary by member status, as the base table.
 The OSA applied age offsets for each system, as appropriate, to better tailor the mortality rates to the demographics of each plan.
-OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society Actuaries, to project mortality rates for every year after the 2010 base table.
-Mortality rates are applied on a generational basis; meaning members are assumed to receive additional mortality improvements in each future year throughout their lifetimes.
+OSA applied the long-term MP-2017 generational improvement scale, also developed by the Society of Actuaries, to project mortality rates for every year after the 2010 base table.
+Mortality rates are applied on a generational basis; meaning, each member is assumed to receive additional mortality improvements in each future year throughout their lifetime.